 SP209 series device drivers

 SP209 drivers are included and should be automatically installed with ScanaStudio software.
-Because certain system configurations may require manual installation, the following sections provide guide lines to perform driver install or update for SP209.
+Because certain system configurations may require manual installation, the following sections provide guidelines to perform driver installation or update for SP209.

 Manual driver setup on windows